 Yes, Socks! such an important part of the outfit that it gets a mention all on its own.
 Quite rarely will you keep your shoes on in a family shoot as you don't want dirty soles showing up when you are sat on the floor with kids etc. And novelty socks or patterned socks are hugely distracting. my recommendation is barefoot or all wearing simple black socks - it's amazing what a difference this can make to an image!

 If there will be kids involved in your shoot (and maybe even if there isn't) everyone should have a second outfit - kids are unbelievably good at not only getting themselves in a mess but also everyone around them too!

 This sounds simple and obvious but not everyone feels they can.
 I can't speak for every photographer but for me, I want to create the best images possible and a big part of that is communicating with clients beforehand...I want to know who is coming, what their names and ages are, what the relationships are, and what you hope to get from the shoot, is it for Gran's birthday and you need prints back by a certain date, do you just want to achieve one outstanding portrait to feature on a specific wall or do you want a variety of shots to record a moment in time....you really can't give me too much information when it comes to making sure you get the most out of your time at the shoot.

 Not sure about outfit choices email over the options and I'll tell you which I think is best it isn't a problem.

 Finally, stop worrying about getting the kids to smile etc.

 A really common scenario for parents at a photo-shoot is that they are hyper worried about whether the kids are smiling or if they look happy etc. This leads to two common problems with the images.

-The only job the grown ups really need to concern themselves with is the one that last 24 hours a day every day keeping the kids safe!
-I'll have my eyes to the camera so I won't always see a kid climbing up a ladder in the corner so stopping thats your job.
+The only job the grown-ups need to concern themselves with is the one that lasts 24 hours a day every day keeping the kids safe!
+I'll have my eyes to the camera so I won't always see a kid climbing up a ladder in the corner so stopping that's your job.